Olshansk/postgres_for_everything/README.md

 ## Call To Action <!-- omit in toc -->

 If you have a specific code snippet, tool or project that you'll like to showcase as an example, put up a PR with a link!
+Make sure to use the new [pull request template](https://github.com/Olshansk/postgres_for_everything/blob/main/.github/PULL_REQUEST_TEMPLATE.md).

 ## Table of Contents <!-- omit in toc -->